 No personal information should be provided in response to casual enquiries whether made by the police, a family member or any other third party.
 This includes confirmation of the individual’s employment or student status and/or whereabouts without the consent of the individual.

 Where you receive such an enquiry you should take contact details without confirming if the individual is a member of staff and pass it on to the individual to respond to as they see fit.

 Where the police require personal information in pursuance of one of their official functions they should be asked to put that request in writing so that it can be considered by the Information Governance Unit.

-In cases where the University is asked to confirm if an individual is or has been a student or employee of the University and the University has never had a relationship with the individual this fact can be confirmed (as the University does not hold any personal data to disclose).
-If however the University has had a relationship with the individual the University must consider if it has a lawful basis for disclosing such information.
-In accordance with the University’s fair processing notices information may be provided where it is in the legitimate interests of the University to do so including in relation to fraud prevention or where there is a statutory obligation on the University to do so (such as a HESA requirement).
+In cases where the University Group is asked to confirm if an individual is or has been a student or employee of the University Group and the University Group has never had a relationship with the individual this fact can be confirmed (as the University Group does not hold any personal data to disclose).
+If however the University Group has had a relationship with the individual the University Group must consider if it has a lawful basis for disclosing such information.
+In accordance with the University Group’s fair processing notices information may be provided where it is in the legitimate interests of the Group to do so including in relation to fraud prevention or where there is a statutory obligation on the University Group to do so (such as a HESA requirement).

 Exam results, examination scripts, assessments, results, comments on those papers by examiners and examination marks are all types of personal data.
 Accordingly, they must be handed in accordance with the data protection laws.

 Examination scripts are expressly exempted from the normal data subject access rules by the Data Protection Act 2018.
 This means that the University is under no obligation to allow students to have access either to their original scripts or copies of the scripts.

 Examiner’s comments and assessments

 An individual can request access to an examiners comments and assessments, whether made on a script or on a separate document.
 However, the time period for responding to such a request is five months from the date of receipt of the request or 40 days after the announcement of the result whichever is the earlier.